fodorbalint/PathMaker/readme0.md

 <!---->

-We have seen this in the third 9 x 9 rule.
+We have seen this in the third 9&nbsp;x&nbsp;9 rule.
 There the taken field next to the exit was in middle across position, and now it is across.
 And we also need to think about an obstacle straight ahead.
 Here are the original universal rules and their modifications.
 Straight, circle direction left:

 <img src="References/checknearfield/far straight left.svg" width="4" /><img src="References/spacer.svg" width="1" /><img src="References/checknearfield/far straight left start C.svg" width="5" />